-Systems are the core – the foundation, the status quo – of congruent human structures (people, teams, companies, families) and are based on everything involved agreeing to the same rules and beliefs that specify the operating rules for behaviors.
+Systems are the core – the foundation, the status quo – of congruent human structures (people, teams, companies, families) and are based on every element within them agreeing to the same rules and beliefs that specify the operating rules for behaviors.
 (It’s obvious.
 Do you think IBM and Google and Uber all operate out of the same foundational rules and operational beliefs?).

 Each system (each family, each person) is unique and idiosyncratic, unknowable to an outsider due to its unconscious nature, history, patterns, and Hierarchy of Beliefs and rules.